Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Auto-Chlor's solution makes your problems dissipate!
 From your diluted chems to your diluted dreams,
 Your empire's crumbling faster than it seems.
-Auto-Chlor's the future, crystal clear and bright, While you fade like residue in the night!
-EcoLab...
-When you're ready to admit defeat, Auto-Chlor's here to show you how clean should be.
-Because your kitchen deserves better than second best.
-Auto-Chlor - The standard you can't contest!
-EcoLab, your empire's crumbling fast,
-Your reputation's dirtier than a drain that's blocked at last.
 More red flags than a health inspection fail,
 While Auto-Chlor's here to tip the scale!
 Temperature swings wilder than your stock decline,